AdobeDocs/commerce-cif-documentation/getting-started/02-new-cif-project.md

     +             com.adobe.cq.commerce.graphql.client.impl.GraphqlClientImpl-acmestoreclient.xml
     ```

     > Note the suffix of `-acmestoreclient` to the name of the file.
 The `GraphqlClientImpl` is an OSGi Configuration Factory and allows for multiple configurations.
 You can add more configurations, you just need to ensure that each has a unique suffix so that AEM doesn't get confused during installation.
+More details about [OSGi Configuration with files can be found here](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/configuring-osgi.html?cq_ck=1368002864971#OSGiConfigurationwithconfigurationfiles).

 3. Populate `com.adobe.cq.commerce.graphql.client.impl.GraphqlClientImpl-acmestoreclient.xml` with the following, replacing *YOUR-MAGENTO-HOST* with your Magento hostname.